-- Start an ongoing marketing incentive program: A few popular types are a referral program or loyalty program.
+- Start an incentive marketing campaign: A few popular types are referral programs or loyalty programs.

 - Consider gamification: Incorporate challenges, points, leaderboards, and achievements – elements your audience knows and loves from their favorite games – into incentive marketing programs.
 This will really ramp up the motivation!

 - Tie incentives back to your brand whenever possible: This helps give your leads and customers a reason to keep your brand top-of-mind.
 (Think discounts, store credits, free products, upgrades, and anything else with a direct connection to your products or services.)

 - Know what rewards best motivate your audience: It’s not always the most expensive choices that are the most motivating.

 These businesses have had particular success with adding incentives to their marketing efforts.
 Why were they so successful, and what can your own business learn from them?
 Let’s break them down.

 This multi-pronged marketing incentive achieves several intent goals at once: brand awareness, retention, and referral.
 But it still keeps things simple, with a core reward – free Slurpees.

 - Avid fans of 7-Eleven know that the chain gives out free Slurpees every July 11th, for 7-11 Day, and make sure all their friends know about the deal as well.